Just Checking: Information Seeking, Trust and AI

 - Maintaining critical distance despite conversational design.
 Actively remind yourself that conversational flow doesn’t imply understanding, and that a friendly tone isn’t a proxy for accuracy.

-Educational interventions should address not only technical understanding of AI systems but also awareness of how conversational design influences trust.
-We need training that makes the invisible visible: helping people recognise when they’re being swayed by interface features rather than information quality.
+Educational interventions should cover technical understanding of AI systems, but also how conversational design shapes trust.
+We need training that helps people recognise when they’re being swayed by interface features rather than information quality.

 But individual verification strategies only scale so far.
-Not everyone has the time, skills or motivation to fact-check AI responses rigorously.
-Placing the entire burden on users is neither realistic nor equitable.
+Not everyone has the time, skills or motivation to fact-check AI responses rigorously, and it’s not reasonable to expect them to.

 Governance frameworks need to address:

-Audit and Accountability Mechanisms: When AI systems provide misinformation, who is accountable?
-Current liability frameworks weren’t designed for systems that generate novel content without explicit programming.
-We need mechanisms for identifying harm, attributing responsibility and providing remedy.
+Audit and accountability: when AI provides misinformation, who is responsible?
+Current liability rules weren’t designed for systems that generate content without explicit programming.
+We need ways to identify harm, attribute responsibility and provide remedy.

-Citation and Credibility Policies: Industry standards or regulatory requirements regarding citation practices.
-If systems provide citations, those must be verifiable.
-If systems can’t reliably provide accurate citations, perhaps they shouldn’t provide them at all.
+Citation standards: if AI systems provide citations, those must be real and verifiable.
+If they can’t reliably do that, perhaps they shouldn’t provide citations at all.

-The methodological challenges are significant too.
+The methodological gaps are real too.
 Most research reviewed here is either experimental (artificial lab settings) or survey-based (what people say they do, not what they actually do).
 We need longitudinal studies that follow people over time, cross-cultural work that doesn’t assume everyone behaves like Western educated populations, and studies that actually measure verification behaviour in natural contexts.

 Bringing It Back